exakat/php-dictionary/dictionary/increment.ini.rst

 Increment
 ---------

-Increment generally refers to the process of increasing or adding a small amount to a value, or simply by one unit.
+Increment generally refers to the process of increasing or adding a small amount to a value, or simply one unit.

 In PHP, increments usually refer to the pre-plusplus and post-plusplus.